wp-plugins/oasis-workflow/readme.txt

 * Multi site enhancements.
 Moved the Workflow Admin to Network Admin, so workflows can be shared between all the sites.
 * No need to duplicate the workflows for new sites inside a multi site environment.
 * Note:
-* Workflows previously created in sub sites except the main site will NOT be available anymore.
+* 1. Workflows previously created in sub sites except the main site will NOT be available anymore.
 If these workflows are different, they need to be recreated with this upgrade.
-* Make sure to complete all the existing workflows for sub sites, to avoid any unexpected behavior.
+* 2. Make sure to complete all the existing workflows for sub sites, to avoid any unexpected behavior.

+= Version 1.0.6 =
+* Internationalization(I18N) and localization (L10N) support added.
+* Bug fixes.
+* minor enhancements